cakephp/docs/en/contributing/code.rst

 Initial setup
 =============

-Before working on patches for CakePHP, its a good idea to get your environment setup.
+Before working on patches for CakePHP, it's a good idea to get your environment setup.
 You'll need the following software:

 * Git